kailash-manasarovar/statement/docs/timeline/2024/october.md

 - Over the next few weeks, accounts fly by with names like "dubious government official", and similar.
 - They know.
 - When I see my friend again, she tells me Paloma thinks we are both in danger.
+- She also tells me that Paloma had looked Vidal SASTRE SANCHEZ HORNERO in the Generalitat systems and found not record of a man with that name.
+- Curiously, at the same time, someone called Vidal SASTRE SANCHEZ HORNERO is [picking up a prize at the Palau de Arts in Valencia](../../crimes/protagonists/vidal-sastre.md#the-lamistat-quart-band).
-- Did Paloma or her superiors give the OK for my immediate dispatching?
+- I have to wonder if Paloma or her superiors gave the OK for my immediate dispatching, Denia poisoners informed immediately they can do what they want to me?
 - Is that why Carmen Cano, et al, were so utterly unconcerned about being seen while they tampered with my water pipes or entered my apartment, and seemed indeed to want me to see and hear them, and know about their vile intentions.
 - Had Paloma decided I knew too much already?
 - Are the school-board supported sex offenders and murderers protected from the very top?
 Well that's an obvious answer isn't it.